Guatemala Electoral Court Stands Firm On Bid To Annul Election - UrduPoint

 In Washington, the Organization of American States secretariat in a statement said it "condemns the attempted coup d'etat by the Public Prosecutor's Office of Guatemala."

-It added: "the attempt to annul this year's general elections constitutes the worst form of democratic breakdown and the consolidation of a political fraud against the will of the people."
+"The attempt to annul this year's general elections constitutes the worst form of democratic breakdown and the consolidation of a political fraud against the will of the people," the statement added.

 The OAS urged outgoing president Alejandro Giammattei, the constitutional and supreme courts and Congress "to defend the institutions and constitutional order of the country by taking action against the perpetrators of this attack in order to preserve democracy in Guatemala."

+Arevalo, speaking at a news conference, called the actions of the prosecutor's office an "absurd, ridiculous and perverse coup d'etat."

-Arevalo has denounced an "ongoing coup" by the country's institutions led by Attorney General Consuelo Porras and senior prosecutor Rafael Curruchiche.
+He called on Guatemalans to "energetically defend" the country from efforts by Attorney General Consuelo Porras and senior prosecutor Rafael Curruchiche to impede his taking power.

+"The coup perpetrators are trying to destroy the democratic regime and put an end to the basic right of Guatemalans to live in freedom," he said.

 Curruchiche was present at Friday's press conference, saying "the information that was recorded in the closing and counting act at all polling stations should be annulled."